Becky Wilczak

 Wilczak also finished fifth in the women's singles event at the 2002 Winter Olympics in Salt Lake City.
 Prior to those games, she was dealing with the need for a liver transplant for her father, Tom.

-Wilczak later started to go into teaching.
-She was a Teacher for a highschool biology classes but then moved to a middle school.
-She is now a Geometry Honors Teacher at Clarendon Hills Middle School.
+Wilczak later transitioned into teaching.
+She began as a high school biology teacher before moving to a middle school setting.
+She now teaches Geometry Honors at Clarendon Hills Middle School.